Classification Of Malocclusion

 Angle’s Class 2 Division 1 Malocclusion (Distocclusion)

-Molar relation: This group is characterized by class II molar relation where the distobuccal cusp of permanent maxillary fist molar occludes in the buccal groove of permanent mandibular fist molar.
+Molar relation: This group is characterized by class II molar relation where the distobuccal cusp of permanent maxillary fist molar occludes in the buccal groove of the permanent mandibular fist molar.

 Class 2 canine relation: Distal incline of maxillary canine occludes with mesial inclines of mandibular canine.